Call us on 138 338

 The dental implant process is a relatively lengthy dental procedure that’s usually performed in stages over the course of a few months.

-• Next, the implant will be fitted into your jawbone.
-This is conducted under anaesthetic so you don’t feel any pain during the surgery.
+2. Next, the dental implant surgery will be conducted to fit the implant into your jawbone.
+This complex procedure is performed under anaesthetic so you don’t feel any pain during the surgery.

 Can anyone get a dental implant?